romain-malice/my-slides/README.md

 # README

-Where I keep all my slideshows.
+A directory with all my slideshows, in reveal.js.

 ## Interface